Spectrum of equivariant cohomology as a fixed point scheme

 \section{Introduction}

-In recent work \cite{hausel-hmsec} a certain infinitesimal fixed point scheme for the action of $\GL_n$ on ${\rm{Gr}}(k,n)$ -- the Grassmannian of $k$-planes in $\C^n$ -- is used to model the Hitchin map on a particular minuscule upward flow in the $\GL_n$-Higgs moduli space.
-In turn, it was noticed that this fixed point scheme is isomorphic to the spectrum of equivariant cohomology of ${\rm{Gr}}(k,n)$, and thus the Hitchin system on these minuscule upward flows can be modelled as the spectrum of equivariant cohomology of Grassmannians.
-In this paper we show that the appearance of the spectrum of equivariant cohomology as a fixed point scheme is not a coincidence, and holds in more general situations.
+In recent work \cite{hausel-icm,hausel-icmtalk} a certain infinitesimal fixed point scheme for the action of $\GL_n$ on $\Gr(k,n)$ -- the Grassmannian of $k$-planes in $\C^n$ -- is used to model the Hitchin map on a particular minuscule upward flow in the $\GL_n$-Higgs moduli space.
+In turn, it was noticed that this fixed point scheme is isomorphic to the spectrum of equivariant cohomology of $\Gr(k,n)$, and thus the Hitchin system on these minuscule upward flows can be modelled as the spectrum of equivariant cohomology of Grassmannians.
+In this paper we show that the appearance of the spectrum of equivariant cohomology as a fixed point scheme is not a coincidence and holds in more general situations.

 We start more generally with partial flag varieties.
 Let $\Gs$ be a connected complex reductive group and $\Ps\subset \Gs$ be a parabolic subgroup.
 The partial flag variety is the projective homogeneous space $\Gs/\Ps$ of parabolic subgroups of $\Gs$ conjugate to $\Ps$.
-Equivalently we can think of points in $\Gs/\Ps$ as parabolic Lie subalgebras conjugate to the parabolic Lie subalgebra $\p:=\Lie(\Ps)\subset \geg$.
-Using this point of view we can define the Grothendieck--Springer partial resolution as given by projection to the first coordinate.
+Equivalently, we can think of points in $\Gs/\Ps$ as parabolic Lie subalgebras conjugate to the parabolic Lie subalgebra $\p:=\Lie(\Ps)\subset \geg$.
+Using this point of view, we can define the Grothendieck--Springer partial resolution as

+given by projection to the first coordinate.
 It is a proper dominant morphism.
-We know that over regular elements in $\geg$ the morphism $\mu_\Ps$ is finite.
+Over regular elements in $\geg$, the morphism $\mu_\Ps$ is finite; \textit{cf.} \cite{Akyildiz} and Lemma~\ref{isoreg}.
 Recall that $x\in\geg$ is regular when its centraliser $\geg^x\subset \Gs$ under the adjoint action has dimension equal to the rank of $\Gs$.
-We know that generic elements in $\geg$ will be regular.
+The regular elements of $\geg$ form an open dense subset in $\geg$.
 An equivalent definition of being regular is that the corresponding fiber of $\pi$ is finite for $\Ps=\Bs$ a Borel subgroup.
-This implies that the Grothendieck--Springer partial resolution is generically finite-to-one, i.e. an alteration.
+This implies that the Grothendieck--Springer partial resolution is generically finite-to-one, \textit{i.e.} an alteration.

-One often studies the Grothendieck--Springer map as part of the commutative diagram:
+One often studies the Grothendieck--Springer map as part of the commutative diagram